Date: 22 August 2019

 While DOC led the call for volunteers, supporting the number of people who showed up would not have been possible without the NZDF, who provided military personnel, logistical support, vehicles and helicopters to support the task force of volunteers.

 Operation Tidy Fox's people power

 Volunteers contributed over 3,000 days to remove around 14,500 bags of rubbish from the riverbed and coastline.
 The Opertion included:

 - Almost 1000 volunteers co-ordinated by DOC

 - 130 New Zealand's Defence Force (NZDF) personnel

 - 20 NZDF vehicles

-Mike Bilodeau, a South Westland resident, started a volunteer response to cleanup rubbish on the affected coastline.
+Mike Bilodeau, a local resident, started the South Westland Coastal Cleanup community group and led the inital volunteer response to cleanup rubbish on the affected coastline.
 Westland District Council (WDC) led the effort to temporarily safeguard the landfill from spilling further and boosted the volunteer effort to cleanup rubbish on the beaches.

 After WDC ended management work of the project, DOC coordinated a massive volunteer effort to remove rubbish from the area.